Archived Custom Rates

 Farm custom rates may differ significantly from one area in the state to another based on availability of custom operators and demand for their services.
 Therefore, the statewide averages reported here might be quite different from the going rate in any given area.
 Custom rates in a given area may vary significantly according to timeliness, operator skill, field size and shape, crop conditions, the performance characteristics of the machine being used, the relationship between the custom operator and the person needing custom work done, competitive pressures, and economic circumstances of the custom operator.
 The variation of reported rates was large for many of the operations and thus should only be used as a starting point for establishing a rate in any given situation.

-In Indiana, custom work is often done by farming neighbors after they complete their own work.
+In Indiana, custom work is often done by neighbors that also farm after they complete their own work.
 In these situations, the custom operator may charge a custom rate that is well below the full cost of owning and operating their farm machinery either to build goodwill or to more fully utilize their machinery capacity.
 For that reason, readers of this publication should not interpret the average rates reported here as indicative of the total cost of completing these operations.
-Custom operators who do large amounts of custom work should estimate the full ownership and operating costs of their services before agreeing to work for the “going rate” in their area.
+Custom operators who extensively engage in custom work should estimate the full ownership and operating costs of their services before agreeing to work for the “going rate” in their area.